Field Forms

 System Coupling

-Begin Practice → Opening Sessions → Arrival Setup → Rails (Glyphs / Pathways) → Drawers Field Forms can appear anywhere along the way — especially when the Desk and Grid give return a place to land.
+Begin Practice → Opening Sessions → Arrival Setup → Rail (Glyphs / Pathways) → Drawers Field Forms can appear anywhere along the way.
+They are most often used once contact is steady — when the system needs support to stay, not to begin.

 Duration